-Use multiple Azure subscriptions
+Use Azure subscriptions with Azure CLI

 For detailed information on subscriptions, billing, and cost management, see the billing and cost management documentation.

 Tenants, users, and subscriptions

 A tenant is the Azure Active Directory entity that encompasses a whole organization.
 A tenant has one or more subscription and user.
 A user is an individual and is associated with only one tenant, the organization that they belong to.
 Users are those accounts that sign in to Azure to create, manage, and use resources.
 A user may have access to multiple subscriptions, which are the agreements with Microsoft to use cloud services, including Azure.
 Every resource is associated with a subscription.

 - To learn more about the differences between tenants, users, and subscriptions, see the Azure cloud terminology dictionary.

 - To learn how to add a new subscription to your Azure Active Directory tenant, see Associate or add an Azure subscription to your Azure Active Directory tenant.

 - To learn how to sign in to a specific tenant, see Sign in with the Azure CLI.

 Many Azure CLI commands act within a subscription.
 You can always specify which subscription to work in by using the subscription parameter in your command.
 That parameter is optional.
 If you don't specify a subscription, the command uses your current, active subscription.